 The bronze-winged pionus is a relatively healthy bird.
-It seems to be more susceptible than other species to acquiring aspergillosis, a fungal infection that affects the respiratory system.
+However, it seems to be more susceptible than many other species to acquiring aspergillosis, a fungal infection that affects the respiratory system.
 The main symptom of this infection is heavy, labored breathing.

 Diet and Nutrition

-If you have a picky eater that does not want to eat fresh fruits and vegetables, eat them in front of your parrot until it piques their interest.
+Offer fresh food in the morning and at dusk.
+Opt for organic food to avoid pesticides, and thoroughly wash all fresh fruits and vegetables.
+Cut them into bite-size pieces that your bird can manage.
+If you have a picky eater that does not want to try fresh fruits and vegetables, eat them in front of your parrot until it piques the bird's interest.

 Where to Adopt or Buy a Bronze-Winged Pionus

 To discover more about what it's like to live with a bronze-winged pionus, visit a local breeder or aviculture society.
-Inquire about an observation at their facility to spend time with the prospective pet bird.
-If you plan to buy one from a breeder, a well-handled young bird can cost about $900.
+Inquire about an observation at their facility to spend time with a prospective pet bird.
+If you plan to buy one from a breeder, a hand-tamed young bird can cost around $900.

 Look for a bird that is bright, alert, and active.
 Avoid a bird that is sitting quietly with puffed feathers; it might be ill.
-The bird's feathers should be smooth and shiny and lay down flat on the body.
-The feathers around the vent/cloaca (opening where bird expels feces and urine) should be clean, dry, and free of fecal matter.
-The scales on the feet should be smooth.
-Make sure Its nails are in good condition, and Its beak is smooth and well-shaped.
-Its nostrils should be clear and clean.
+The bird's feathers should be smooth and shiny and lay down flat on its body.
+The feathers around the vent/cloaca (the opening where the bird expels feces and urine) should be clean and dry.
+The scales on its feet should be smooth.
+Also, make sure its nails are in good condition, and its beak is smooth and well-shaped.
+Plus, its nostrils should be clear and clean.